 Niue is a small island economy in the South Pacific Ocean.
 The country faces significant restrictions due its remote location, small domestic market, and limited resources.
 This leaves Niue largely dependent on financial support from New Zealand.

-Niue's most important export products are ships and boats followed by coins and optical instruments.
+Because of their small size - total exports are typically below €10 million - Niue's most important export products vary from year to year.
+In 2023, abrasive materials and coins were the two most important exports.
 The sale of postage stamps to foreign collectors is another important source of revenues.

 Niue mostly engages in regional trade, with Indonesia being the most important destination for Niue's export products.
-Other important, though minor export markets for Niue's products are the Czech Republic and the United States.

 Agriculture is the main pillar of Niue's economy, particularly the cultivation of passion fruits, coconuts, pawpaw, and limes.
 The processing of these agricultural products is one of the few manufacturing activities in the island.

-Overall trade with the EU was € 1 million in 2021.
+Overall trade with the EU was €1 million in 2023.

 As a beneficiary of the Standard GSP, Niue's preferential market access is not bound to the ratification of international conventions.
 Out of all 15 core conventions on human rights and labour standards, Niue has only ratified the Convention on the Rights of the Child.
 Furthermore, Niue has ratified 6 international environmental protection conventions and 2 conventions on good governance.